 Thankfully, most clinics understand the difficulties of paying for veterinary bills.
 As a result, you can usually negotiate a payment plan to spread the cost of your bill out over time.
 You will likely need to pay a little extra in interest, but it could make all the difference in the world to your pet.

-That being said, we haven’t really answered the question at hand.
-Obviously, the cost of emergency vet care will vary widely based on a lot of different factors.
+The cost of emergency vet care will vary widely based on a lot of different factors.
 The type of care required will be the most important determinant.
-In any case, you could end up paying anywhere from a few hundred to a few thousand dollars for just one visit to the vet emergency room.
+You could end up paying anywhere from a few hundred to a few thousand dollars for just one visit to the vet emergency room.
 However, if you combine pet insurance with a long-term payment plan, you can greatly reduce the immediate costs.

 I don’t qualify for a vet payment plan.
 What do I do?